staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-product-access.md

 When you add users to the API Test Automation solution:

 * Added users get unlimited collections runs with the Collection Runner.
 You can [run collections on a schedule](/docs/collections/running-collections/scheduling-collection-runs/) to automate API tests.
-* Added users get increased usage limits for monitors.
-You can [run collections on a schedule with monitors](/docs/collections/running-collections/scheduling-collection-runs-monitors/) to automate reports on API tests, and more.
-Learn more about [monitor use cases](/docs/monitoring-your-api/intro-monitors/#monitor-use-cases).
+* Added users get increased usage limits for mocks and monitors.
+You can [run collections on a schedule with monitors](/docs/collections/running-collections/scheduling-collection-runs-monitors/) to automate reports on API tests and use mock servers to [create dynamic responses](/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses/).
+Learn more about [monitor use cases](/docs/monitoring-your-api/intro-monitors/#monitor-use-cases) and [mock servers](/docs/designing-and-developing-your-api/mocking-data/mock-an-api/).

 ## Remove users' product access